 Participation is an important component of this course and includes regular attendance in class as well as participation in any exercises, games, case studies, simulations and discussions that occur.
+Note that you are expected to remain in class (once arrived) except for class breaks determined by the instructor.
+"Drifting" in and out of the classroom while class is in session is distracting to the instructor and others and will negatively impact your participation mark.

 You are expected to stay current with your readings so that you arrive in class prepared to ask questions, provide ideas and generally contribute to the learning community on an ongoing basis.
 See the attached Instructor Standards for Class Participation for greater detail on how participation will be marked.

 If you are exceedingly shy, speak to me early in the course so that we can discuss other ways for you to contribute.
 You are expected to manage this aspect of your own learning style in order to meet course requirements.
-(For example, you may choose to bring the instructor course relevant articles from time to time if you feel you cannot contribute enough verbally to maintain your participation mark.)
+(For example, you may choose to bring the instructor course relevant articles from time to time if you feel you cannot contribute enough verbally to maintain your participation mark.
+The protocol for submitting such articles can be found on the OWL website for this class.
+Note that articles must be submitted at the start of class, and be relevant to the topics for discussion in that particular class.
+There are no makeups for missed participation.)